shichiro-nakahara/docs/docs/spec/rollup_contract.md

 The _root verifier circuit_ is made using regular PLONK, and it verifies the Turbo PLONK _root rollup circuit_.
 This reduces the computations (and gas costs) required to verify the proof on-chain.

-PolyAztec uses recursive ZK-SNARK constructions to ensure that only the final ZK-SNARK proof in the transaction stack needs to be verified on-chain.
+Nata Network uses recursive ZK-SNARK constructions to ensure that only the final ZK-SNARK proof in the transaction stack needs to be verified on-chain.
 If the root verifier proof is correct, one can prove inductively that all other proofs in the transaction stack are correct.

 ## L2 transaction types

-An PolyAztec rollup block contains up to 896 individual user transactions, which represent one of seven transaction types.
+An Nata Network rollup block contains up to 896 individual user transactions, which represent one of seven transaction types.
 Each transaction type is defined via a _proofId_ variable attached to the transaction.

 | proofId | transaction type | description                                                                                    |